liamst19/liamst19.github.io/_posts/2019-06-12-sdl-basics.md

 }
 ```

-More realistically, you would probably be creating a class with separate methods for initializing, creating, rendering, destroying, etc.
+More realistically, there'd be a `while` loop keeping a window open until some exit event (e.g. esc key, mouse click on the close button) is triggered, and you would probably be creating a class with separate methods for initializing, creating, rendering, destroying, etc.